Ptosis Repair with Upper Eyelid Blepharoplasty

 The following figures show the before and after scenarios of upper blepharoplasty with ptosis.

-As the eyelid ptosis is corrected (the muscle is adjusted to pull up the eyelid), the edge of the eyelid and the upper eyelid skin move closer together.
+As the eyelid ptosis is corrected (the muscle is adjusted to elevate the eyelid), the edge of the eyelid and the upper eyelid skin move closer together.

 The animation below illustrates the scenario when there the patient has ptosis BUT ALSO has with some amount of excess upper eyelid skin